psyb0t/offgrid-tools/README.md

 **Ollama** 🤖 is your local AI that doesn't phone home. runs llama, mistral, code models, whatever. no api keys, no monthly subscriptions, no sending your private thoughts to openai's data mining operation. just raw silicon doing math for you.

 **Open WebUI** 💬 gives you a chatgpt-like interface that talks to your local ollama instance. upload documents, ask questions, generate code, whatever. all stays on your hardware.

+**Ollama Chat Party** 🎉 is another chat interface with enhanced RAG (retrieval-augmented generation) capabilities. drop documents in the `/documents` folder and it'll ingest them for context-aware conversations. password protected because even in the apocalypse you need some security.

 the beauty is everything talks to everything else through docker's internal network. no external dependencies once it's running.